 Strawberry Lemonade Cupcakes

 It’s SPRING and I’ve got the FEVER!
 Fresh fruit is everywhere and I am buying a lot of it!
 I had about a flat of strawberries and these beautiful lemons in my kitchen and an itch to come up with a new recipe.
-So, I created a lemon infused cupcake baked with strawberries and topped with lemon buttercream and fresh strawberry.
+So, I created a lemon infused Cupcakes baked with strawberries and topped with lemon buttercream and fresh strawberry.
 A JavaCupcake Original Recipe!
 I hope you enjoy it as much as I do and the people who have tried this little yummy!

 Makes approx 3 dozen (36) cupcakes.